-The two tables above show that the municipality 's main source of Revenue is grant funding as it covers more than above half of the income which is greater than 60% for the 2024/25 MTERF.
+The three tables above show that the municipality 's main source of Revenue is grant funding as it covers more than half of the income which is 63% for the 2025/26 MTREF.
 Thus, making the municipality grant reliant.
-Revenue from the main Service Charges has remained constant between 31% over MTREF, revenue is expected to total just over a billion R1,030 billion.
-An amount of R317 million is expected to be generated from service charges for water, with a further amount of R18 million expected from sanitation sales.
+Revenue from the main Service Charges has remained constant between 27%- 28% over MTREF

+Revenue is expected to total just over a billion R1,058 billion.
+An amount of R309 million is expected to be generated from Service charges.
 The municipality also noted to correct that it had been charging the same tariffs to businesses and household consumers.
 The current tariff was benchmarked and found to be 14% on average below to other similar municipalities.
-The municipality seeks to correct business tariffs over three years starting in 2024/2025 the business tariff will be increased by 18,4% in the first financial year and 6% in the 2025/26 financial year, and 6% in the 2026/27 financial year.
+The municipality seeks to correct business tariffs over three years 6% in the 2025/26 financial year, and 6% in the 2027/28 financial year.
+The municipality will increase by 6% the industrial tariff and eliminating the bottom scale to correct the faulty declining tariff scale.